 VaultNameHTTP/1.1 Host: glacier.

 AccountId is the AWS Account ID.
 This value must match the AWS Account ID associated with the credentials used to sign the request.
-You can either specify AWS Account ID or optionally a '
+You can either specify an AWS Account ID or optionally a single '

 This operation does not use request parameters.